 While there appears to be no end in sight eight months into the Russian invasion of Ukraine, the war has not gone according to plan for Vladimir Putin.
 International sanctions against the Kremlin have had severe economic and political effects, and Ukraine has remarkably defended itself against what many assumed was an insurmountable foe.
 But as the conflict drags on, and nuclear rhetoric casts a frightening shadow, what is Putin’s end game?
 Does he have any plausible exit ramps short of “victory”?
 What does the future of life with Putin look like for the rest of the world?

-This event is co-sponsored by the Free Speech Project (Georgetown University) and the Future of the Humanities Project (Georgetown University and Blackfriars Hall and Campion Hall, Oxford).
-It is part of the ongoing event series Free Speech at the Crossroads: International Dialogues
+This event was co-sponsored by the Free Speech Project (Georgetown University) and the Future of the Humanities Project (Georgetown University and Blackfriars Hall and Campion Hall, Oxford).
+It is part of the ongoing event series Free Speech at the Crossroads: International Dialogues.

 Featured